AMB-05X for TGCT

 Disease and Prevalence

-Previously known as pigmented villonodular synovitis (PVNS), TGCT is a non-malignant tumor of the synovium in musculoskeletal joints that results in significant joint damage, painful swelling, and debilitating functional impairments.
+Previously known as pigmented villonodular synovitis (PVNS), TGCT is a non-malignant but locally aggressive tumor of the synovium in musculoskeletal joints that results in significant joint damage, painful swelling, and debilitating functional impairments.

-TGCT lesions typically present in the 3rd to 5th decades of life as either localized (L-TGCT) or diffuse (D-TGCT) disease (3).
+TGCT lesions typically present between the ages of 30 and 50 years as either localized (L-TGCT) or diffuse (D-TGCT) disease (1).
 L-TGCT involves mainly the digits and wrist and less frequently larger joints.
 D-TGCT involves mainly large joints – particularly the knee (60-75% of the cases), but also hip, ankle, shoulder and elbow, and it is locally invasive.
-TGCT are typically intra-articulate but D-TGCT can become extra-articular (5).
+TGCT are typically intra-articulate but D-TGCT can become extra-articular (2).
 Typically, only one joint is affected.

 Figure 1.
 Diffuse TGCT tumor of the knee.
 Sagittal T1 MRI of the knee illustrates (✰) tenosynovial giant cell tumor extending throughout the joint.
 Also shown is erosion into the tibial plateau ( ) and secondary osteoarthritis ( )